auroraxcheng/movielistproject/README.md

 - As a user, I want to be able to move movies from the *to watch list* to the *already watched* list
 - As a user, I want to be able to see the number of movies in each list
-- As a user, I want to be able to see the total running time and the percentage of each genre from the movies I've already watched list
+- As a user, I want to be able to see the total running time of the movies in each list